-The shares of common stock shown as beneficially owned by Mr. Ferrari include 18,884 shares of common stock that Mr. Ferrari has the right to purchase as of or within 60 days after February 24, 2009 pursuant to the exercise of stock options.
+The shares of common stock shown as beneficially owned by Mr. Ferrari include 27,175 shares of common stock that Mr. Ferrari has the right to purchase pursuant to the exercise of stock options, and the number of stock appreciation rights he has the right to exercise, as of or within 60 days after February 23, 2010.

-The shares of common stock shown as beneficially owned by Mr. Kaplan include 61,243 shares of common stock that Mr. Kaplan has the right to purchase as of or within 60 days after February 24, 2009 pursuant to the exercise of stock options.
+The shares of common stock shown as beneficially owned by Mr. Kaplan include 190,392 stock appreciation rights he has the right to exercise as of or within 60 days after February 23, 2010.

-The shares of common stock shown as beneficially owned by Mr. Gupp include 52,960 shares of common stock that Mr. Gupp has the right to purchase as of or within 60 days after February 24, 2009 pursuant to the exercise of stock options.
+The shares of common stock shown as beneficially owned by Mr. Cox include 39,461 shares of common stock that Mr. Cox has the right to purchase pursuant to the exercise of stock options, and the number of stock appreciation rights he has the right to exercise, as of or within 60 days after February 23, 2010.

-The shares of common stock shown as beneficially owned by Mr. Monahan include 53,799 shares of common stock that Mr. Monahan has the right to purchase as of or within 60 days after February 24, 2009 pursuant to the exercise of stock options.
+The shares of common stock shown as beneficially owned by Mr. Gupp include 72,836 shares of common stock that Mr. Gupp has the right to purchase pursuant to the exercise of stock options, and the number of stock appreciation rights he has the right to exercise, as of or within 60 days after February 23, 2010.

-The shares of common stock shown as beneficially owned by Mr. Cline include 17,255 shares of common stock that Mr. Cline has the right to purchase as of or within 60 days after February 24, 2009 pursuant to the exercise of stock options.
+The shares of common stock shown as beneficially owned by Mr. Cline include 57,429 stock appreciation rights he has the right to exercise as of or within 60 days after February 23, 2010.

-The shares of common stock shown as beneficially owned by Mr. Reese include 12,148 shares of common stock that Mr. Reese has the right to purchase as of or within 60 days after February 24, 2009 pursuant to the exercise of stock options.
+The shares of common stock shown as beneficially owned by Mr. Reese include 45,765 stock appreciation rights he has the right to exercise as of or within 60 days after February 23, 2010.

-The shares of common stock shown as beneficially owned by Mr. Martin include 35,964 shares of common stock that Mr. Martin has the right to purchase as of or within 60 days after February 24, 2009 pursuant to the exercise of stock options.
+The shares of common stock shown as beneficially owned by Mr. Andrews include 24,907 shares of common stock that Mr. Andrews has the right to purchase pursuant to the exercise of stock options, and the number of stock appreciation rights he has the right to exercise, as of or within 60 days after February 23, 2010.

-The shares of common stock shown as beneficially owned by Mr. Andrews include 24,379 shares of common stock that Mr. Andrews has the right to purchase as of or within 60 days after February 24, 2009 pursuant to the exercise of stock options.
+The shares of common stock shown as beneficially owned by Mr. Brunner include 32,529 shares of common stock that Mr. Brunner has the right to purchase pursuant to the exercise of stock options, and the number of stock appreciation rights he has the right to exercise, as of or within 60 days after February 23, 2010.

-The shares of common stock shown as beneficially owned by Mr. Brunner include 29,047 shares of common stock that Mr. Brunner has the right to purchase as of or within 60 days after February 24, 2009 pursuant to the exercise of stock options.
+The shares of common stock shown as beneficially owned by Ms. Robinson include 25,974 shares of common stock that Mr. Robinson has the right to purchase pursuant to the exercise of stock options, and the number of stock appreciation rights he has the right to exercise, as of or within 60 days after February 23, 2010.

-The shares of common stock shown as beneficially owned by Ms. Robinson include 22,492 shares of common stock that Ms. Robinson has the right to purchase as of or within 60 days after February 24, 2009 pursuant to the exercise of stock options.
+The shares of common stock shown as beneficially owned by Mr. Gratz include 23,739 stock appreciation rights he has the right to exercise, as of or within 60 days after February 23, 2010.

-The shares of common stock shown as beneficially owned by Mr. Gratz include 17,312 shares of common stock that Mr. Gratz has the right to purchase as of or within 60 days after February 24, 2009 pursuant to the exercise of stock options.
+The shares of common stock shown as beneficially owned by Mr. Merlotti include 16,126 stock appreciation rights he has the right to exercise, as of or within 60 days after February 23, 2010.

-The shares of common stock shown as beneficially owned by Mr. Merlotti include 12,644 shares of common stock that Mr. Merlotti has the right to purchase as of or within 60 days after February 24, 2009 pursuant to the exercise of stock options.
+The shares of common stock shown as beneficially owned by Mr. Posey include 6,309 stock appreciation rights he has the right to exercise as of or within 60 days after February 23, 2010.